emcrisostomo/jwt-cli/README.md

 jwt-cli
 =======

-`jwt-cli` is a GitHub API client for the UNIX shell.
+`jwt-cli` is a shell library to decode JWT tokens.

 Prerequisites
 -------------